microsoft/Kusto-Query-Language/doc/arrayindexoffunction.md

 ## See also

-If you only want to check whether a value exists in an array, but you are not interested in its position, you can use [set_has_element(`arr`, `value`)](sethaselementfunction.md).
+If you only want to check whether a value exists in an array, but you aren't interested in its position, you can use [set_has_element(`arr`, `value`)](sethaselementfunction.md).
 This function will improve the readability of your query.
 Both functions have the same performance.